ESnet Data Transfer Nodes

 Running tests to ESnet Data Transfer Nodes (DTNs)

 ESnet has deployed a set of test hosts for high-speed disk-to-disk testing.
 Anyone on an R&E network anywhere in the world can use these hosts for anonymous GridFTP access.
-These hosts are capable saturating a 10Gbps network reading from disk.
+These hosts are capable saturating a 25+Gb/s network reading from disk.
 These hosts are an example of a "Data Transfer Node", or DTN, for use in a Science DMZ.
 To benchmark your data transfer speeds, ESnet has creates a "Data Transfer Scorecard".

-- Over 8Gbps from a single filesystem namespace onto the network
+- Over 25 Gb/s from a single filesystem namespace onto the network

 - A range of test files and directory structures